 Students have access to the following institutions if concerns are not sufficiently addressed by the University.

 State contacts for student complaints

 Davenport University, an independent, nonprofit institution, is chartered by the State of Michigan and is empowered to grant degrees; it’s also certified by the State Approval Agency of the Department of Education.

 Davenport University is recognized for veterans' training under the G.I.
 Bill for Veterans Educational Assistance.
 Application forms are available in the Admissions Office.

-The University is approved by the United States Department of Justice, Immigration and Naturalization Service as an institution of higher education for training foreign students.
+The University is approved by the United States Department of Homeland Security, US Immigration and Customs Enforcement Agency as an institution of higher education for training foreign students.

 The University is approved by agencies of the state and federal governments for many programs including Rehabilitation, Work Incentive, etc.

 Accreditation credentials are available for review from University officials upon request.